MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Because the container will be running a Nano Server OS Image, the Nano Server IIS packages will be needed to install IIS.
 These can be found on the Windows Sever 2016 TP4 Installation media, under the `NanoServer\Packages` directory.

-In this example a directory from the container host will be made available to the running container using the `-v` parameter of `docekr run`.
+In this example a directory from the container host will be made available to the running container using the `-v` parameter of `docker run`.
 Before doing so, the source directory will need to be configured.

 Create a directory on the container host that will be shared with the container.